 In 2002, Donders et al. described a new entity, referred to as aerobic vaginitis (AV).
 This term emphasized the clear contrast with the far more common and acknowledged form of dysbiosis: bacterial vaginosis (BV).
-These women, microscopically, presented with different degrees of lactobacilli depletion, overgrowth of aerobic bacteria (mainly group B streptococci [GBS], Escherichia coli and Staphylococcus aureus), inflammation, and parabasal cells.
-The authors proposed a scoring system, in which the highest scores match DIV.3 (Table 7.1)
+These women, microscopically, presented with different degrees of lactobacilli depletion, overgrowth of aerobic bacteria (mainly group B strepto-cocci [GBS], Escherichia coli and Staphylococcus aureus), inflammation, and parabasal cells.
+The authors proposed a scoring system, in which the highest scores match DIV.
+(Table 7.1)

-TABLE 7.1 Aerobic vaginitis score, after Donders G et al..4 LbG - lactobacillary grade; hpf - high power field; EC - epithelial cell; PBC - parabasal cell A score <3 corresponds to "no AV", score 3 - 4 to "light AV", score 5 - 6 to "moderate AV" and scores >6 to "severe AV" or DIV

-Score LbG Number of leucocytes Proportion of toxic leucocytes Background microbiota Proportion of PBC 0 I or Ila ≤10/hpf None or sporadic Unremarkable or cytolysis <1% 1 IIb >10/hpf and ≤10/EC ≤50% of total leucocytes Small coliform bacteria 1-10% 2 III >10/EC >50% of total leucocytes Cocci or chains of cocci >10%
+TABLE 7.1 Aerobic vaginitis score, after Donders G et al.4 LbG - lactobacillary grade; hpf - high power field; EC - epithelial cell; PBC - parabasal cell A score <3 corresponds to "no AV", score 3 - 4 to "light AV", score 5 - 6 to "moderate AV" and scores >6 to "severe AV" or DIV Score LbG Number of leucocytes Proportion of toxic leucocytes Background microbiota Proportion of PBC 0 l or lla ≤10/hpf None or sporadic Unremarkable or cytolysis <1% 1 llb >10/hpf and ≤10/EC ≤50% of total leucocytes Small coliform bacteria 1-10% 2 III >10/EC >50% of total leucocytes Cocci or chains of cocci >10%

-While it is not clear if these are two different entities or represent different aspects of the same spectrum, for practical purposes, we opt to refer to it as AV/DIV.^{5,6} Nevertheless, the distinction between AV and DIV may be relevant in clinical practice, not only because of the differences in severity and possible associated complications but mostly because treatment regimens differ slightly between the two conditions.
+While it is not clear if these are two different entities or represent different aspects of the same spectrum, for practical purposes, we opt to refer to it as AV/DIV.
+Nevertheless, the distinction between AV and DIV may be relevant in clinical practice, not only because of the differences in severity and possible associated complications but mostly because treatment regimens differ slightly between the two conditions.
 However, the distinction is not always clear cut, as some overlapping in the clinical behavior exists.

-Acknowledging this entity (or entities) is of uttermost importance not only for the proper diagnosis and management of symptomatic women, but also because of its potential role in obstetrical and non-obstetrical complications.^{4,7,8}
+Acknowledging this entity (or entities) is of uttermost importance not only for the proper diagnosis and management of symptomatic women, but also because of its potential role in obstetrical and non-obstetrical complications.

-Etiology and physiopathology
+7.2 Etiology and physiopathology

 AV is characterized by moderate to severe colonization by facultative aerobic bacteria, depletion of lactobacilli, and moderate to severe inflammatory reaction of the vulvovaginal mucosa.
 Nevertheless an infectious etiology is unproven.
-It is assumed that this microbiota shift may be secondary to a harsh milieu resulting in loss of lactobacilli species, and thus allowing other bacteria to thrive.4
+It is assumed that this microbiota shift may be secondary to a harsh milieu resulting in loss of lactobacilli species, and thus allowing other bacteria to thrive.

-DIV (corresponding to severe AV), is characterized by colonization by aerobic facultative bacteria, absence of lactobacilli and signs of severe inflammation of the vaginal mucosa.^{1,9} It may be postulated that it happens due to a systemic inflammatory condition that produces vaginal inflammation resulting in abnormal vaginal microbiota, rather than the opposite.9 DIV is frequently a chronic condition, with most women reporting symptoms for more than a year, and requiring treatment for a long period.4 shock reaction to S. aureus in the vagina could lead to the development of the condition.13 Despite the increased proportion of parabasal epithelial cells in the vagina, lack of estrogens has been excluded as the etiology of AV/DIV.
-Serum estradiol levels are usually within normal range and isolated topical estrogens are usually insufficient for symptomatic improvement.^{9, 14}
+DIV (corresponding to severe AV), is characterized by colonization by aerobic facultative bacteria, absence of lactobacilli and signs of severe inflammation of the vaginal mucosa.
+It may be postulated that it happens due to a systemic inflammatory condition that produces vaginal inflammation resulting in abnormal vaginal microbiota, rather than the opposite.
+DIV is frequently a chronic condition, with most women reporting symptoms for more than a year, and requiring treatment for a long period.

 Data showing similar effectiveness of vaginal steroids and 2% clindamycin in the treatment of AV/DIV suggest that the presence of aerobic bacteria is not a primary cause but rather the consequence of lactobacilli depletion and mucosal inflammation.
-The most commonly reported bacteria isolated in women with AV/DIV are GBS, E. coli, S. aureus, Enterococcus faecalis and Klebsiella pneumoniae.
-10-12
+The most commonly reported bacteria isolated in women with AV/DIV are GBS, E. coli, S. aureus, Enterococcus faecalis and Klebsiella pneumoniae.10-12 shock reaction to S. aureus in the vagina could lead to the development of the condition.
+Despite the increased proportion of parabasal epithelial cells in the vagina, lack of estrogens has been excluded as the etiology of AV/DIV.
+Serum estradiol levels are usually within normal range and isolated topical estrogens are usually insufficient for symptomatic improvement.